zendeskgarden/css-components/README.md

   `pre-commit` hook.
 - `yarn build` to rebuild distributions across all packages.
 The build runs as part of the initial install.
-- `yarn clean` to remove all install and build artifacts.
-You will need to re-execute `yarn` in order to continue with development.
 - `yarn new <component>` to generate a new CSS `component` based on a package template.
 The new component demo page is launched upon completion.